 Use the following procedure to ensure that power has been removed from the system.
-This step is necessary when removing or installing non hot-swap components.
+This step is necessary when removing or installing non hot-swap components or when replacing a non-redundant power supply.

-- 1. Use the operating system to power down the system. - After the system has completely shut-down, disconnect the AC power cords from the power strip or outlet.
+- 1. Use the operating system to power down the system. - 2.
+After the system has completely shut-down, disconnect the AC power cord(s) from the power strip or outlet.
 (If your system has more than one power supply, remove the AC power cords from all power supply modules.) - 3.
-Disconnect the power cord(s) from the power supply modules.
+Disconnect the power cord(s) from the power supply module(s).